11 min read

 Real-World Production Tips

-Install spatie/laravel-activitylog.
+Add Activity Logging - Install spatie/laravel-activitylog.
 Log important changes.
-When someone deletes all teachers, you'll know who and when.
+When someone deletes all records, you'll know who and when.

-Install Laravel Debugbar or Telescope.
+Monitor Performance - Install Laravel Debugbar or Telescope.
 Watch for N+1 queries.
-I caught a relationship query loading 500+ records per page.
+I once caught a relationship query loading 500+ records per page.
 Fixed it with eager loading.

-The default dashboard is boring.
+Customize the Dashboard - The default dashboard is boring.
 Add widgets showing key metrics.
-StudyLab admins see total students, active quizzes, and completion rates on the dashboard.
+Admins should see total users, active subscriptions, and recent activity on their dashboard.

 Build something.